TacticalMetaphysics/LiSE/docs/_sources/manual.rst.txt

-This causes trouble for developers when even *they* don't really understand why sims hate each other, and even if they do, failures of bookkeeping can cause technical issues like how damn long it takes to save or load your game in The Sims 3.
+This causes trouble for developers when even *they* don't really understand why sims hate each other, and even if they do, failures of bookkeeping can cause technical issues like how long it takes to save or load your game in Dwarf Fortress.

 To address all those problems, LiSE provides a state container.
 Everything that ever happens in a game gets recorded, so that you can